Basics of Organic Landscape Maintenance

 Many people are interested in reducing or eliminating pesticides and inorganic fertilizers in the landscape because of concerns about water quality and potential toxic threats to humans, pets, bees, birds, and other wildlife.

 One way to achieve this is by using organic landscape maintenance.
 Organic maintenance practices include the elimination of toxic synthetic pesticides and fertilizers and reducing the amount of water used in the landscape.
-Note that improper use of …
+Note that improper use of organic and inorganic …

 The myth of a no maintenance landscape seems to persist in many places.
 Any landscape altered by humans will probably need some sort of maintenance.
 Aggressive weeds will definitely need some attention.